Cañete, Chile: Fort Tucapel

 The area was known as Tucapel, meaning taking by force in Mapudungun.
 In October 1553, Pedro de Valdivia founded the Fort Tucapel, next to the present city of Cañete.
 Two months later, native Mapuches destroyed the fort.
 Valdivia returned on 25 December 1553, to rebuild the fort, but the Spanish army was once again defeated in the Battle of Tucapel, an early battle in the Arauco War.
 Valdivia was captured and killed.

 Cañete de la Frontera

-In January 1558, Governor García Hurtado de Mendoza founded the city as Cañete de la Frontera three kilometers to the west of the present location of the city.
+In January 1558, Governor García Hurtado de Mendoza founded the city as Cañete de la Frontera three kilometers to the east of the present location of the city.
 Hurtado de Mendoza named Alonso de Reinoso as corregidor of Cañete.
 The Mapuches, led by Caupolican, besieged the city, but they were defeated in the battle of the Fort of Cañete.

 Subsequent military defeats forced governor Francisco de Villagra to abandon the city in January 1563.
 Three years later, a new city was started under the orders of Rodrigo de Quiroga but it did not prosper either due to constant attacks by the Mapuches.